Which health insurance is the cheapest?

 Can you afford health insurance?

 It is worth remembering that health insurance premiums tend to go up each year and the renewal price will be based on your age and health at the time of the renewal.
-However, just like car, pet and home insurance, there is nothing stopping you from shopping around each year and there are other things you can do to bring down the cost of the cover such as increasing the excess.
+However, just like car, pet and home insurance, nothing is stopping you from shopping around each year and there are other things you can do to bring down the cost of the cover such as increasing the excess.
 You should consider speaking to an independent health insurance specialist* every time you get your renewal quote as they can compare every policy on the market and ensure you are getting the best policy at the best possible price.
-For a limited time, as a Money to the Masses reader, you will receive £100 cashback for arranging your health insurance this way - the offer ends 30th April 2024.
+For a limited time, as a Money to the Masses reader, you will receive £100 cashback for arranging your health insurance this way - the offer ends 31st January 2025.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses - Howden Life & Health